 Cheesemans' Ecology Safaris

-Coronavirus & Travel
+Coronavirus (and other infectious diseases) & Travel

-We are working hard on keeping you up to date on the constant changes, so you can more easily plan for your destination country’s requirements, as well as entry requirements to the US.
-However, as we’ve seen, things change with limited notice, so it is ultimately you who must stay up to date on any requirements based on your travel route including, but not limited to, layover locations.
+We work hard to keep you up to date so you can more easily plan for your destination country’s various requirements.
+However, it is ultimately you who must be current on any requirements based on your travel route including, but not limited to, layover locations.

 Country Entry Requirements

 Though there are currently no specific rules for testing, vaccination, or isolation & quarantine, requirements can change at any time.
 Please check requirements well ahead of your departure and also directly beforehand.
 We’ve found these sites handy, although the nuances of each country’s requirements are less frequently updated: